tribeofai/workshops/README.md

 ## How to participate

-1. Join the our Slack (link will be posted in the FB group and today’s Meetup.com event)
+1. Join the our Slack
 1. Complete the registration form (link will be in #general channel on Slack)
 1. Further information will be in #general